willberriss/advent_of_code_2022/README.md

 npx eslint --ext .ts .
 ```

-or to run the script alias I added to package.json
+or to run the script alias "lint" that I added to package.json

 ```bash
 npm run lint